memgraph/pymgclient/docs/source/introduction.rst

 The rest of the build prerequisites can be installed easily via `brew`_::

-  $ brew install python3 openssl cmake
+  $ brew install python3 openssl@1.1 cmake

 After the prerequisites are installed pymgclient can be installed via pip::